Tips for effectively conducting a job interview

 When preparing to conduct a recruitment interview, it is important to learn how to develop questions that relate clearly to the selection criteria of the position.
 There are many different types of interview questions that you can ask, and one of the most popular is known as the “behavioural question”

-Some sample behavioural questions for the attribute of initiative, for example could include :
+A sample behavioural questions for the attribute of initiative, for example might be either :

 - What new ideas and suggestions have you put forward during the past six months?

-The behavioural question is very different to the "hypothetical" question - which is more theoretical in nature ie "How would you handle a situation ....?"
-The hypothetical question runs the risk of eliciting a hypothetical answer - in other words, we don't know if the applicant would actually behave in the way they answer the question.
+The behavioural question is very different to the “hypothetical” question – which is more theoretical in nature ie “How would you handle a situation ….?”
+The hypothetical question runs the risk of eliciting a hypothetical answer – In other words, you don’t really know if the applicant would actually behave in the way they answer the question – all you know is that they have the knowledge and not whether it’s applied.

-In our recruitment training course, participants practice developing sound interview questions from sample selection criteria.
+In our recruitment training course conducted in-house for companies in Melbourne, participants practice developing sound interview questions from sample selection criteria.

 Another aspect to your preparation is ensuring you are familiar with the resume of the candidate.
 If you have decided to invite the person to attend for a job interview, then obviously you have judged from their written application that they appear to meet many of the requirements of the position.
-But there may be some specific areas of their past experience that you want to ask about - so have those questions also prepared.
+But there may be some specific areas of their past experience that you want to ask about.
+So have those person-specific questions also prepared, in the same way you have your core questions that will be asked uniformly of each candidate.

 Although having good sound interview questions prepared is important, also think about ways you may be able to include some skills assessment in the interview process.
-Whether it is asking them to actually demonstrate to you some of the key technical skills that may be required in the position (eg. particular computer skills) - or maybe you have a role play planned, to help observe their customer service skills
+For example, it might be asking them to actually demonstrate to you some of the key technical skills that may be required in the position (eg. computer skills the job requires) – or maybe you have a role play planned, to help observe their customer service skills, or maybe if public speaking is a job requirement then you’ve asked them to come prepared to deliver a short presentation.

-After all, if you owned a circus and you were looking to recruit a juggler - would you be wanting to ask them questions, or would you be wanting to see them juggle?
+After all, if you owned a circus and you were looking to recruit a juggler – would you be wanting to ask them questions, or would you be wanting to observe their juggling skills?

 When you are thinking about how to conduct the job interview, it’s important to be aware of relevant legislation.
 Equal employment opportunity (EEO) legislation aims to ensure that applicants are assessed on merit in any recruitment process.